Kaili loves to cook—from comfort food to fine cuisine—and was the recipient of a silver medal in a food and wine matching competition.

 - Now, very carefully unwrap the tenderloin and set it on the plank.
 CAUTION...plank is very hot.

 - Close the lid and let the meat cook on high for about 5 minutes.
 Then, turn the heat down to 400°F. Starting it out on a higher heat forms a slight "skin" on the outside of the tenderloin that helps keep the juices in.

 - Cook the tenderloin until an internal temperature of 145°F is reached.
 Simply stick a meat thermometer into the thick end of the tenderloin to check the temperature.
 Small tenderloins usually require about 30 minutes of cook time, slightly larger ones need 35 minutes or so.

 - When the tenderloin is done, carefully remove it from the plank with forceps or a large bbq spatula, and set it on a platter.
-Tent it with aluminium foil and let it rest for 10 minutes.
+Tent it with aluminum foil and let it rest for 10 minutes.
 Slice into nice thin slices and arrange these on your serving platter.
 Enjoy!

 Can I Cook This Pork Tenderloin in the Oven?

 Yes you can!
-If the weather isn't very bbq-like, or you just want to use your oven instead, follow these directions:
+If the weather isn't very BBQ-like, or you just want to use your oven instead, follow these directions: